libfive/libfive/README.md

 [`Studio.desktop`](https://github.com/libfive/libfive/blob/master/studio/deploy/linux/Studio.desktop)
 may be used to put a shortcut on your desktop.

-If you don't want the python bindings installed under /usr/lib, you can specify the install directory using the cmake variable PYTHON_SITE_PACKAGES_DIR, e.g.:
+If you don't want the Python bindings installed under `/usr/lib`, you can specify the install directory using the `cmake` variable `PYTHON_SITE_PACKAGES_DIR`, e.g.
 ```
 cmake -DPYTHON_SITE_PACKAGES_DIR=/usr/local/lib/python3.9/dist-packages .
 ```